MrDruv/blog/content/posts/chapter3.md

 **Definition of Funtional Programming**

-_Facts about Events_ - Ofcourse there are plenty of definitions from different dictionary.But this suits perfect for Functional programming.
+_Facts about Events_ - There are plenty of definitions from different dictionary.But this suits perfect for Functional programming.
 It highlights two points:

 1. It emphasizes neccessity of interpretation.